-There is space to keep track of your schedule and to-dos but at the bottom of each week, there are also two prompts to help you go deeper: “Nurturing myself by.” & “Looking forward to.”
+There is space to keep track of your schedule and to-dos but at the bottom of each week, there are also three prompts to help you delve deeper: "One small step I'm taking this week," "Nurturing myself by," & "I'm grateful for."

 Let me know how you are cultivating hope right now!

 I love you and there is absolutely nothing you can do about it,